The Bendigo Advertiser has delivered trusted news to the people of central Victoria since 1853.

 The Bendigo Advertiser changed from a broadsheet publication to its present tabloid form in June 1998 and published its first full-colour edition on June 15, 1998.

-Today, under the ownership of Fairfax Media, the Bendigo Advertiser continues to deliver trusted news to central Victoria, but the format is changing.
+Today, the Bendigo Advertiser continues to deliver trusted news to central Victoria, but the format is changing.

 As well as the printed version which now sells around 80,000 copies each week, the Bendigo Advertiser has an extensive website and on June 12 steps into a new horizon with an iPhone app.